ra559/cis106/labs/lab4.2.md

 In the previous questions, we learned how to match multiple characters in a filename.
 Now, what happens when we want to match a specific number of characters.
 The following scenarios explore the use of the `?` wildcard for matching a given number of characters.

 **Problem 1:**<br>
-You want to move the following xml files to the xmlfixmlfilesles directory: bad.xml, bid.xml, and bed.xml.
+You want to move the following `xml` files to the `xmlfilesles` directory: `bad.xml`, `bid.xml`, and `bed.xml`.
 Notice that these files have multiple things in common.
-For instance they all start with lowercase b and end in d.xml.
+For instance they all start with `lowercase b` and end in `d.xml`.
 We can use the ? wildcard to move all these files in a single command.
-Notice that using the star wildcard like this: *.xml will not work since there are other xml files in the current directory and we do not wish to move them.
-How can we do this then?
+Notice that using the star wildcard like this: `*.xml` will not work since there are other xml files in the current directory and we do not wish to move them. **How can we do this then?** Use the `~/lab4/question2` directory to solve this problem

 **Problem 2:**<br>
 The ? wildcard is also useful when we want to work with hidden files.
-Remember that in linux hidden files have a . at the beginning of the filename.
-Now, you may be wondering, can I do the same thing with the * wildcard?
-Well, no. In Linux the present working directory and its parent directory have a name.
+Remember that in linux, hidden files have a `.` at the beginning of the filename.
+Now, you may be wondering, **can I do the same thing with the * wildcard?** Well, NO!
+In Linux the present working directory and its parent directory have a name.
 The present working directory is represented by a single period and the parent directory is represented by two periods.
-For instance if you use the ls -a command to list all the files in your present working directory, notice that the first two entries are . and ..
+For instance if you use the `ls -a` command to list all the files in your present working directory, notice that the first two entries are `.` and `..`

-So if you were to list all the hidden files in a given directory, ls -a .* will not work as expected since the present working directory will also be listed.
-To solve this bug-turn-into-feature, we can use the .??* wildcard.
-You can also use: ./.* for the present working directory or ../.* for the parent directory.
-Now to put this into practice, list all the hidden files inside the question2 directory.
+So if you were to list all the hidden files in a given directory, `ls -a .*` will not work as expected since the present working directory will also be listed.
+To solve this bug-turn-into-feature problem, we can use the `.??*` wildcard.
+You can also use: `./.*` for the present working directory or `../.*` for the parent directory.
+Now to put this into practice, list all the hidden files inside the `~/lab4/question2` directory.

 **Problem 3:**<br>
-Since the ? wildcard matches only 1 character, we can use multiple ? to match multiple characters.
-For instance, how do you list all the files in a given directory that have a 4 letter file extension?
+Since the `?` wildcard matches only 1 character, we can use multiple `?` to match multiple characters.
+For instance, how do you list all the files in a given directory that have a 4 letters in their respective file extension?

 **Problem 4:**<br>
-Lets see another example, try to list all the files that have two letters between letter f and letter t.
+Lets see another example, try to list all the files that have two letters between letter `f` and letter `t`.
 Try to do this one on your own!

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**